-Required Supplemental Information - Includes the budgetary comparison schedules for the General Fund and major special revenue funds as well as budget notes.
-Also included are schedules of changes in the net pension liability and the net OPEB liability and related ratios, schedules of pension contributions and OPEB contributions, and schedule of OPEB investment returns.
+Required Supplemental Information - Includes the budgetary comparison schedules for the General Fund and major special revenue funds as well as budgetary notes.
+Also included are schedules of changes in the net pension liability and the net OPEB liability and related ratios, schedules of pension contributions and OPEB contributions, and the schedule of OPEB investment returns.
 This required supplemental information is in addition to the basic financial statements and accompanying notes.

-Other Supplemental Information - Includes the budgetary comparison statements for the non-major capital projects funds, non-major governmental funds, the budget notes, and the combining schedules for the non-major governmental funds.
+Other Supplemental Information - Includes the budgetary comparison statements for the non-major capital projects funds, non-major governmental funds, the budget notes, and the combining schedules for the non-major governmental funds and the fiduciary funds.